 Who Makes the Cleaning Checklist?

 The person who cleans generally forms a cleaning checklist.
 That way, no particular task is forgotten during the cleaning day.
 But, it is also possible to create this checklist for someone else.
-For example, you might have finalized a cleaning contract with a janitorial service.
+For example, you might have finalized a cleaning contract with a janitorial service contract.
 And if you want janitors to perform specific tasks according to your needs, then you show them your personalized checklist.
 Hence, janitors will follow the enlisted objectives.

 What Are the Elements of a Cleaning Checklist?